gilbus/genuprimer/MANUAL.md

         the larger file will be dropped.

   `--last-must-match LAST_MUST_MATCH`
-        How many of the last bases of a primer have to match to consider it a hit? (default: 3)
+        How many of the last bases of a primer have to match to consider it a hit?
+See Bowtie-Section below.
+The default value is 3.

-  --last-to-check LAST_TO_CHECK
+  `--last-to-check LAST_TO_CHECK`
-                        How many of the last bases of a primer should be checked considering LAST_MAX_ERROR. (default: 12) --last-max-error LAST_MAX_ERROR
+        How many of the last bases of a primer should be checked considering LAST_MAX_ERROR, see next option.See Bowtie-Section below.
+The default value is 12.

+  `--last-max-error LAST_MAX_ERROR`
-                        Maximum number of mismatches allowed to occur in the last LAST_TO_CHECK bases of a primer to consider it a hit. (default: 5)
+        Maximum number of mismatches allowed to occur in the last LAST_TO_CHECK bases of a primer to consider it a hit.See Bowtie-Section below.
+The default value is 5.

-  -l LIMIT_NUMBER_OF_MATCHES, --limit-number-of-matches LIMIT_NUMBER_OF_MATCHES
+  `-l LIMIT_NUMBER_OF_MATCHES, --limit-number-of-matches LIMIT_NUMBER_OF_MATCHES`
-                        Maximum number of hits of a primer pair before it is omitted from the results. (default: 5) --primer3 primer3_option value
+        Maximum number of hits of a primer pair before it is not shown in the results.
+The default value is 5.

+  `--primer3 primer3_option value`
         Append any custom options for primer3 in a valid format for primer3-py.
 Options provided this way take precedence over values from configfile.
+The values must be correct formatted in python notation since they are directly forwarded to primer3-py.

+  `-v, --verbose`
-  -v, --verbose         Be verbose by showing INFO messages.
+        Be verbose by showing INFO messages.
+These are just indicators what the program is currently doing and activating them is highly recommended.

-  -d, --debug           Print lots of DEBUG messages.
+  `-d, --debug`
+        Print lots of DEBUG messages.
+Useful if you do not understand actions of the program and why it is executing them or how your config or command line arguments are parsed and evaluated.

+  `--show-bowtie`
-  --show-bowtie         Set this option to show the original results of
-                        bowtie, written to standard error output.
+        Set this option to show the original results/output of bowtie, written to standard error output (STDERR).

-  --bowtie path_to_bowtie_executable
+  `--bowtie path_to_bowtie_executable`
         The bowtie executable if not in PATH.
-If needed bowtie-build is expected to be found via appending '-build' to bowtie. (default: bowtie)
+If needed bowtie-build is expected to be found via appending '-build' to the bowtie-call.

+## Config

+## Result

+## Bowtie

+## Examples